appliedbinf/el_gato/README.md

 usage: el_gato.py [--read1 Read 1 file] [--read2 Read 2 file] [--assembly Assembly file] [--help] [--threads THREADS] [--depth DEPTH]
                   [--out OUT] [--sample SAMPLE] [--overwrite] [--sbt SBT] [--suffix SUFFIX] [--profile PROFILE] [--verbose] [--header]

-Legionella in silico SBT script.
+Legionella in silico sequence based typing (SBT) script.
     Requires paired-end reads files or a genome assembly.

     Notes on arguments:
     (1) If only reads are provided, SBT is called using a mapping/alignment approach.
-    (2) If only an assembly is provided, a BLAST and *in silico* PCR based approach is adopted.
+    (2) If only an assembly is provided, a BLAST and *in silico* PCR-based approach is adopted.

 Input files:
   Please specify either reads files and/or a genome assembly file